CSCfi/csc-user-guide/docs/apps/force.md

 We have an example of running L1 to L2 pipeline for Sentinel images in [our Github examples](https://github.com/csc-training/geocomputing/tree/master/force)

-## License and citing
+## License and acknowledgement

 FORCE is licensed under [the GNU GPL License](https://github.com/davidfrantz/force/blob/master/LICENSE))

+Please acknowlege CSC and Geoportti in your publications, it is important for project continuation and funding reports.
-In your publications please acknowledge also oGIIR and CSC, for example “The authors wish to acknowledge for computational resources CSC – IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (oGIIR, urn:nbn:fi:research-infras-2016072513).”
+As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".

 ### References